 Sadly, many friendships end with no attempts made to reach a mutual understanding.
 Perhaps your friend will be moved by your words, and maybe she will realize that cutting herself off from you is not the only way to resolve this problem.

-Divorce affects more people than the divorcing couple and their immediate family.
+Divorce and custody battles affect more people than the divorcing couple and their immediate family.
 Trying to sort through feelings with those we are closest to creates an opportunity for us to learn to grieve and accept the changes that occur in all of our lives.
 By your continued attempts to remain close to your friend, but not ignoring your needs and those of your husband, you all may experience a maturity that would not have occurred otherwise.
 It is important for both of you that you try to explain the reasons for your actions.
 Openness is a healthy and positive goal in all of our close relationships.

 There is the real possibility that she may never be able to accept your solution and your friendship may end.
 Hopefully, over time she may heal and come to see this differently.
 Make sure to discuss any worries you have with a custody attorney in Utah as well.
 They can help you make choices that consider your safety and your child’s wellbeing.